hyperledger/fabric/docs/source/performance.md

 ### Chaincode language

-Go chaincode performs best, followed by Node chaincode.
-Java chaincode performance is the least performant and would not be recommended for high throughput applications.
+Go chaincode has shown the best performance in Hyperledger Fabric environments, followed by Node chaincode.
+Java chaincode performance is the least performant of the three, and is not recommended for high-throughput applications.

 ### Node chaincode

-Node is an asynchronous runtime implementation that utilises only a single thread to execute code.
-It does however run background threads for activities such as garbage collection, however when allocating resources to a Node chaincode, for example in Kubernetes where you are limited to available resources, it doesn't make sense to allocate multiple vCPUs for Node chaincode.
-The number of vCPUs in a system usually refers to the number of concurrent threads that can be executed.
-It is worth monitoring performance of Node chaincode to see how much vCPU it uses but it probably doesn't make sense to allocate anything more than a max of 2 vCPUs for Node chaincode.
-In fact you could not assign any resource restrictions to Node chaincode as it is self limiting.
+Node is an asynchronous runtime implementation that utilizes only a single thread to execute code.
+Node does run background threads for activities such as garbage collection, but it is against best practices to allocate more than two vCPUs (generally equivalent to the number of concurrent threads which can be executed) to a Node chaincode (for example on Kubernetes which is limited to available resources).
+It is worth monitoring performance of Node chaincode to see how much vCPU it uses, though you cannot assign resource restrictions to Node chaincode as it is self-limiting.

-Prior to Node 12, a Node process was limited to 1.5Gb Memory by default and would require you to pass a parameter to the Node executable in order to increase this when running a node chaincode process.
-You should not be running Node chaincode processes on anything less than Node 12 now and Hyperledger Fabric 2.5 mandates that Node 16 or later should be used.
-There are various parameters that can be provided to the Node process when you launch your Node chaincode, however it's unlikely you would ever need to override the defaults of Node so no tuning would be required.
+Prior to Node v12, a Node process was limited to 1.5 GB of Memory by default, which to increase for running Node chaincode required passing a parameter to the Node executable.
+You should not be running chaincode processes on any version earlier than Node v12, and Hyperledger Fabric v2.5 mandates using Node v16, or later.
+Various parameters can be provided when launching Node chaincode, but few if any scenarios would require overriding the default values for Node v12 and later.

 ### Go chaincode

-The Golang runtime provides an excellent implementation for concurrency.
-It is capable of using all CPUs available to it and thus is only limited by the resources allocated to the chaincode process to use.
+The Golang runtime implementation is ideal for concurrency.
+It is capable of using all CPUs available to it, and thus, is only limited by the resources allocated to the chaincode process.
 No tuning is required.

 ### Chaincode processes and channels

-Hyperledger Fabric will reuse chaincode processes across channels if the chaincode id and versions match.
-For example if you have a peer joined to 2 channels (channel_a and channel_b) and you have deployed one chaincode to each channel with the same id and version number, then the peer will only interact with 1 chaincode process for both those channels.
-It will not try to work with a separate chaincode process for each channel.
-This means that you may be putting more load on that chaincode process than expected especially if it's node chaincode that is self limiting.
-If this is a problem you should consider using Go for your chaincode language or you could deploy the same chaincode with a different id or version to the other channel and that will ensure there is a chaincode process per channel.
+Hyperledger Fabric reuses chaincode processes across channels if the chaincode ID and versions match.
+For example, if a peer is joined to two channels with the same chaincode ID and version deployed, the peer will only interact with one chaincode process for both channels.
+This can place more load on the chaincode process than expected, especially for Node chaincode which is self-limiting.
+In this case, you can either use Go chaincode or deploy Node chaincode to each channel using different IDs or version numbers to ensure a distinct chaincode process per channel.

 ### Endorsement policies

-For a transaction to be committed as valid, it must contain enough signatures to satisfy the chaincode endorsement policy and any state-based endorsement policies.
-The peer Gateway service will only send requests to enough peers to satisfy this collection of policies (and will also try other peers if the preferred ones are not available).
-Thus we can see that endorsement policies will affect performance as it dictates how many peers and thus how many signatures are required to ensure that a transaction can be committed.
+For a transaction to be committed as valid, it must contain the signatures required to satisfy the chaincode endorsement policy and any state-based endorsement policies.
+The Peer Gateway Service (Fabric v2.4 and later) will only send requests to enough peers to satisfy the collection of policies (and will try other peers if the preferred peers are not available).
+Endorsement policies therefore affect performance because they dictate how many peers (and their signatures) are required for a transaction to be committed as valid.

 ### Private Data Collections (PDCs) vs World State

-In general the decision whether or not to use Private Data Collections (PDCs) will be an application architecture decision rather than a performance decision but for awareness it should be noted that, for example, using a PDC to store an asset verses using the world state will result in approximately half the TPS.
+In general, the decision of whether to use Private Data Collections (PDCs) is an application architecture decision and not a performance decision.
+However, it should be noted that, for example, using a PDC to store an asset rather than using the world state results in approximately half the TPS.

-### Single channel vs multiple channel architecture
+### Single or multiple channel architecture

-When designing your application, consideration should be given to whether a single channel or multiple channels can be utilised.
-If data silos are not a problem for a given application scenario, the application could be architected to use multiple channels to improve the performance.
-As previously mentioned it is possible to utilise more of the peer resource if more than one channel is active.
+When designing your application, consider whether a single channel or multiple channels can be utilized.
+If data silos are not a problem for a given scenario, the application could use multiple channel architecture to improve performance (because multiple channels enable using more of the peer resource).

-## Couchdb considerations
+## CouchDB considerations

-As mentioned earlier CouchDB is not recommended for high throughput applications, but if you do plan to use it these are the things that need to be considered.
+As mentioned, CouchDB is not recommended for high-throughput applications, and all limitations should be considered, as described below.

 ### Resources

-Ensure you monitor the resources of the CouchDB instances, as the larger the state database becomes the more resources CouchDB will consume.
+Ensure monitoring of resources used by CouchDB instances, because as the size of the state database increases, CouchDB consumes more resources.

 ### CouchDB cache

-When using external CouchDB state database, read delays during endorsement and validation phases have historically been a performance bottleneck.
+When using an external CouchDB state database, read delays during the endorsement and validation transaction phases have shown to be a performance bottleneck.
 In Fabric v2.x, the peer cache replaces many of these expensive lookups with fast local cache reads.

 The cache will not improve performance of JSON queries.

-See `CouchDB Cache setting` in the Peer Considerations section for information on configuring the cache.
+See the **CouchDB Cache setting** details above (in **Peer Considerations**) for information on configuring the cache.

 ### Indexes

-Include CouchDB indexes along with any chaincode that utilises CouchDB JSON queries.
-Test queries to ensure indexes will be utilised, and avoid queries that can't use indexes.
-For example use of the query operators $or, $in, $regex result in full data scans.
-See [Hyperledger Fabric Good Practices For Queries](./couchdb_as_state_database.html#good-practices-for-queries).
+Include CouchDB indexes with any chaincode that utilizes CouchDB JSON queries.
+Test queries to ensure that indexes are utilized, and avoid queries that cannot use indexes.
+For example, use of the query operators $or, $in, $regex result in full data scans.
+See details in [Hyperledger Fabric Good Practices For Queries](./couchdb_as_state_database.html#good-practices-for-queries).

-Optimise your queries, complex queries will take more time even with indexing.
-Ensure your queries result in a bounded set of data.
-Remember Fabric may also limit the total number of results returned.
+Optimize your queries, because complex queries will take more time even with indexing.
+Ensure that your queries result in a bounded set of data.
+Hyperledger Fabric may also limit the total number of results returned.

-You can check peer and CouchDB logs to see how long queries are taking and also whether a query was unable to use an index from warning log entries stating the query "should be indexed".
+You can check the peer and CouchDB logs to see how long queries are taking, and whether any query was unable to use an index from a warning log entry stating the query "should be indexed".

-If queries are taking a long time, you could try to increase CPU/Memory available to CouchDB or use faster storage.
+If queries are taking a long time, you can increase the CPU/Memory available to CouchDB or use faster storage.

 Check CouchDB logs for warnings such as "The number of documents examined is high in proportion to the number of results returned.
 Consider adding a more specific index to improve this."
-These messages show you that your indexes may not be good enough for the query being performed as it is resulting in too many documents having to be scanned.
+These messages indicate that your indexes could be improved because a high number of documents are being scanned.

 ### Bulk update

-Fabric uses bulk update calls to CouchDB to improve CouchDB performance.
-A bulk update is done at the block level so including more transactions in a block could potentially improve throughput.
-However increasing the time before a block is cut to include more transactions will have an impact on latency.
+Hyperledger Fabric uses bulk update calls to CouchDB to improve CouchDB performance.
+A bulk update is done at the block level, so including more transactions in a block can improve throughput.
+However, increasing the time before a block is cut to include more transactions will also have an impact on latency.

 ## HSM

-Using HSMs within a Fabric network will have an impact on performance.
-It's not possible to quantify the impact here but things like the performance of the HSM and the network connection to the HSM will impact the Fabric network.
+Using HSMs in a Fabric network will have an impact on performance.
+It is not possible to quantify the impact, but variables such as HSM performance and its network connection will impact the overall performance of the network.

-If you have configured Peers, Orderers, and Clients to use an HSM then anything that requires signing will utilise the HSM, including creation of blocks by orderers, endorsements and block events by peers, and all client requests.
+If you have configured Peers, Orderers, and Clients to use an HSM, then anything that requires signing will utilize the HSM, including creation of blocks by orderers, endorsements and block events by peers, and all client requests.

-HSMs are NOT involved in the verification of signatures.
-This is still done by the nodes themselves.
+Note that HSMs are NOT involved in the verification of signatures, which is done by each node.

-## Other miscellaneous considerations
+## Other performance considerations

-Sending single transactions periodically will have a latency correlating to the block cutting parameters.
-For example if you send a transaction of 100 Bytes and the BatchTimeout is 2 seconds then the time from submission to being committed will be just over 2 seconds.
-This is not a true benchmark of your Fabric network performance, it's expected that multiple transactions will be submitted simultaneously to gauge the true performance of a Fabric network.
+Sending single transactions periodically has a latency correlating to the block cutting parameters.
+For example, if you send a transaction of 100 Bytes with a  BatchTimeout of 2 seconds, then the time from transaction submission to commitment will be just over 2 seconds.
+However, this is not a true benchmark of your Fabric network performance, which should be obtained by submitting multiple transactions simultaneously.